497th Combat Training Flight: Current operations

 The 497th organization includes the functional elements of a small-scale wing – operations, flightline logistics, community and mission support, and medical services.
 With a small staff, it is the entire permanent USAF presence in Singapore.
-Several times a year, for up to four weeks the unit grows to between 120 and 190 in strength, with the deployment of aircraft and support personnel.
-When so configured, the flight conducts an intense schedule of air-to-air combat training with the Republic of Singapore Air Force in exercises titled Exercise Commando Sling.
+When so configured, the flight conducts air-to-air combat training with the Republic of Singapore Air Force in exercises titled Exercise Commando Sling.
 While Commando Sling is normally a bilateral air-to-air combat exercise, but it has been expanded on occasion to include the Royal Australian Air Force.

 The flight's base support functions are located at Sembawang Air Base, where it is a tenant under Naval Region Singapore.
-(Note: Most of the material on the organization as a combat training unit deleted from previous version of this page was cut and pasted from the GlobalSecurity site in Extermal links.
+(Note: Most of the material on the organization as a combat training unit deleted from previous version of this page was cut and pasted from the GlobalSecurity site in External links.
 Much of the uncited material in that section appears on this site as well.)